istio/istio.io/_docs/tasks/istio-auth.md

 which is always deployed in a dedicated namespace.
 The Istio CA issues certificates and keys to all pods in the Kubernetes cluster.
 It offers the following benefits:

-* In the near future, the dedicated namespace will use [Kubernetes RBAC](https://kubernetes.io/docs/admin/authorization/rbac/) (beta in Kubernetes V1.6) to provide security boundary.
+* In the near future, Istio will enforce the dedicated namespace to use [Kubernetes RBAC](https://kubernetes.io/docs/admin/authorization/rbac/) (beta in Kubernetes V1.6) to provide security boundary.
 This will offer strong security for Istio CA.